Marjorie Taylor Greene and Lauren Boebert heckle Biden, turn their backs during SOTU

 Marjorie Taylor Greene and Lauren Boebert heckle Biden after turning their backs during State of the Union

+The two Congresswomen relentlessly shouted, interrupted, laughed and tweeted their way through speech

-Marjorie Taylor Greene and Lauren Boabert heckled Joe Biden during the State of the Union speech, yelling “build the wall, build the wall” as the president discussed immigration.
+Marjorie Taylor Greene and Lauren Boebert heckled Joe Biden throughout his State of the Union speech, yelling “build the wall, build the wall” as the president discussed immigration.

+The pair continued throughout the entire address; starting by appearing to turn their backs as the president entered the chamber and continuing through tweets, shouts and personal attacks.

 About halfway through his speech, Biden pivoted from talking about his Supreme Court nomination to immigration reform.